Masoudmashayekh/100_days_of_code_Python/README.md

 What I Learned:
 - Data Cleaning: Removing NaN Values and Duplicates
-- Preliminary Exploration: The Highest Ratings, Most Reviews, and Largest Size Link to work:
+- Preliminary Exploration: The Highest Ratings, Most Reviews, and Largest Size
+- Data Visualisation with Plotly: Create Pie and Donut Charts Link to work:

 Useful links: